Intel CEO to retire as chipmaker struggles with mobile

 Otellini will retire in May at the age of 62, earlier than the company's mandatory retirement age for CEOs of 65.
 Intel's fifth chief executive, Otellini has worked at the company for nearly 40 years and became CEO in 2005.

-But internal candidates will have a leg up over potential outside contenders because of Intel's size, complexity and engineer-driven culture, Mulloy said.
+Chairman Andy Bryant said in an interview with Barron's on Monday he was surprised last week when Otellini told him he planned to retire and that he tried to get Otellini to stay.
+He told the financial publication it was good governance to consider external candidates in the selection of a new CEO but also pointed to five Intel insiders as "fine" executives.

-"For any company of the size and complexity of Intel, an internal candidate would have a natural advantage," he said.
-However, Mulloy added: "Good corporate governance dictates today you should look inside and out."
+"We do have big issues in front of us, moving to the tablet and phone markets, and he was ready to let the next generation lead those battles," Bryant said.

-Intel, whose processors are dominant in personal computers, has been slow to expand into the fast-growing mobile industry, where Apple Inc's iPads and iPhones and other popular mobile devices use competing technology from Britain's ARM Holdings Plc.
+Intel, whose processors are dominant in personal computers, has been slow to expand into the fast-growing mobile industry, where Apple Inc's (AAPL.O) iPads and iPhones and other popular mobile devices use competing technology from Britain's ARM Holdings ARM.L.

 "We all know that everyone is using smartphones and tablets now.
 It's the era of Intel versus ARM, so it may be good to come in with some fresh blood and a new perspective," Evercore analyst Patrick Wang said.